-Table 2-9.
+Table 2-10.
 Multicast Page Parameters

 Web Page Item Description Priority Indicates the priority for the multicast group.
 Priority 9 is the highest (emergency streams).
 0 is the lowest (background music).
 Address Enter the multicast IP Address for this multicast group (15 character limit).
 Port Enter the port number for this multicast group (5 character limit [range can be from 2000 to 65535]).
 Note : The multicast ports have to be even values.
 The webpage will enforce this restriction.
-Name Assign a descriptive name for this multicast group (25 character limit). Веер When selected, the device will play a beep before multicast audio is sent.
+Name Assign a descriptive name for this multicast group (25 character limit).
+Buffer Device will buffer up to four minutes of audio (length varies with codec) and then play back the recording after the multicast stream finishes or after the buffer is full Веер When selected, the device will play a beep before multicast audio is sent.
 Polycom Default Channel When a default Polycom channel/group number is selected, the device will subscribe to the default channel for one-way group pages.
 Group Numbers 1-25 are supported.
 Or, select Disabled to disable this channel.
 Polycom Priority Channel When a priority Polycom channel/group number is selected, the device will subscribe to the priority channel for one-way group pages.
 Group Numbers 1-25 are supported.
 Or, select Disabled to disable this channel.
 Polycom Emergency Channel When an emergency Polycom channel/group number is selected, the device will subscribe to the default channel for one-way group pages.
 Group Numbers 1-25 are supported.
 Or, select Disabled to disable this channel.
 Save Click the Save button to save your configuration settings.
 Reboot Click on the Reboot button to reboot the system.
 Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
 First click on the Toggle Help button, and you will see a question mark (?) appear next to some of the web page items.
-Move the mouse pointer to hover over a question mark to see a short description of a specific web page item.
+Move the mouse pointer to hove over a question mark to see a short description of a specific web page item.

-2.3.9 Configure the Audio Configuration Parameters
+2.3.10 Configure the Audio Configuration Parameters